jamestmartin/walk-through-plt/ideas.md

       * truncated subtraction, i.e. become zero
       * difference subtraction, i.e. absolute value of the integer result
       * related: two representations of integers? (three including built-in, even more incl. functions, infinite theoretically)

-stuff for the calculator:
-* what is an expression, reduction, normal form, joinability, Church-Rosser property